gidden/salamanca/doc/index.rst

    :alt: Documentation Status

-**salamanca** is a Python package for working with socio-economic data and models.
+**salamanca** is a Python package for working with economic and monetary data, including supporting currency conversion calculations.
 It provides a robust API and and Command Line Interface (CLI).

 Documentation
 -------------

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    starting
    install
    api
-   models
    cli